 First Personal Injury has helped members of the public across the UK secure personal injury compensation following an accident.
 If you think you or someone you may know is entitled to compensation, give First Personal Injury a call to discuss your or their potential personal injury compensation claim today.

-If you’ve had an accident that wasn’t your fault you may be entitled to accident and injury claims compensation.
-Our expert personal injury lawyers are able to assist with your potential compensation claim and will help you win the compensation you deserve.
+If you’ve had an accident that wasn’t your fault, you may be entitled to accident and injury claims compensation.
+Our expert personal injury lawyers help people across England and Wales to win the compensation they deserve.

 We’ll talk through the details of your claim over the phone, and then advise further!